mjc-school/MJC-School/stage #0/module #3. Java Lang Syntax/content.md

     data_type variable_name = value;

-Where the data_type is the type of container(amount of memory) to be allocated.
+Where the data_type is the type of container (amount of memory) to be allocated.
 Variable_name is the identifier.
 Value - to be put in the container.
-Or in other words **literal**.
+Or, in other words, **literal**.
 They are called variables (not constants) as their value can be changed:

     int t = 10;
     t = 0;

 Important thing here is that when we reuse the variable we do not set its type, as it was already announced.
 We just reassign the new value for the old container, which is addressed with its name "t" in this case.

-There are some rule for variables naming in java:
+There are some rules for variables naming in java:
-1) Variables naming cannot contain white spaces, for example: int num ber = 100; is invalid because the variable name has space in it.
+1) Variables naming cannot contain white spaces, for example: **int num ber = 100;** is invalid because the variable name has space in it.
-2) Variable name can begin with special characters such as $ and _
+2) Variable name can begin with special characters such as **$** and **_**.
-3) As per the java coding standards the variable name should begin with a lower case letter, for example int number;
-   For lengthy variables names that has more than one words do it like this: int smallNumber; int bigNumber;
-   (start the following word with capital letter).
+3) As per the java coding standards the variable name should begin with a lower case letter, for example, **int number;** For lengthy variable's names that has more than one word do it like this: **int smallNumber; int bigNumber;** (start the following word with capital letter).
-4) Variable names are case-sensitive in Java, which means that number and nUmber - are different variables.
+4) Variable names are case sensitive in Java, which means that number and nUmber - are different variables.

-## Literals
+#### Literals
-Before diving into numeric primitives' theory it's good to take a look at the "literal" definition.
-So literals are simply the values that are associated with the identifiers that are given to them:
+Before diving into numeric primitives theory it's good to take a look at the "literal" definition.
+So, literals are simply the values that are associated with the identifiers that are given to them:

     int t = 1;

-So here the literal is **1** and it's of an integer type, identifier here is _t_.
+So, here the literal is **1** and it's of an integer type, identifier here is **_t_**.
 So essentially, literals are the values that are stored in variables.

 ##Java primitives